 Pinpoint Business Needs & Make Accurate Predictions

-By viewing consumers in their environment, researchers are able to see needs versus wants.
+By viewing consumers in their environment, researchers are able to see needs versus wants, which is one of the many advantages of ethnographic research.
 Understanding a target market’s needs can be invaluable to pinpoint the direction of a business and what a brand should really focus on.
 Gathering data at this level can help companies predict future products, designs, models of service or even the entire business structure itself.

 Unlike focus groups, you have a lot more time to spend studying motivations and develop a greater understanding of the consumer.
 With digital ethnography, you can extend observations even further than in-person methods.
 However, while extended observations create more in-depth data, you’ll want to keep this in mind for your timeline and budget.

 Both digital and traditional ethnography offer a greater depth of data than other approaches.
 While a survey may allow you to study and research more people, ethnography gets to the heart of the research.
 The amount of data collected through ethnographic research gives businesses full transparency from the participants.
 Online methods can also contain and store more data than previously.

 Limitations of Ethnographic Research: